 Evert Asjes III joined the company after graduating from Kansas State University in 1958 with a degree in Landscape Design.
 Steve Asjes joined his father, Evert III in 1982, after graduating from the University of Missouri in Columbia, with a degree in Horticulture.
 In 1992, Steve became President of Rosehill Gardens.
 In late summer, 1992, after 63 years, Rosehill Gardens moved to its present location at 311 East 135th Street, Kansas City, Missouri, in an area also known as Martin City.

 Through four generations of the Asjes family, Rosehill Gardens flourished through the twentieth century.
 Sadly, in March, 2007, Steve Asjes ended a long and difficult struggle against cancer.
 With Steve’s blessing, long time employees, Gary Weidenbach and Curtis Stroud purchased the company.
-Between them, they share nearly 35 years experience at Rosehill on both the design and financial sides of the business.
+Between them, they share nearly 45 years of experience at Rosehill on both the design and financial sides of the business.
 Gary and Curtis are committed to delivering the same level of experience that has always set Rosehill Gardens apart.

 Back in 1914, when Evert Asjes founded Rosehill Gardens with a dream to help beautify Kansas City through landscaping, he realized that in order to give his customers the best possible plants, he needed to grow them himself in native soil.
 He began by producing summer annuals for Memorial Day with just a handful of employees, and soon expanded to begin growing hardy trees, shrubs and perennials of the finest quality.